Women in the United States Navy: Submarines

+Surface Warfare

+In 1972 the pilot program for assignment of officers and enlisted women to ships was initiated on board USS Sanctuary (AH-17).
+In 1978 Congress approved a change to Title 10 USC Section 6015 to permit the navy to assign women to fill sea duty billets on support and noncombatant ships.
+The Surface Warfare community opened to women.
+In 1979, the first woman obtained her Surface Warfare Officer (SWO) qualification.
+In 1993, Congress approved women to serve on combat ships.
+There were about 33 women who were the first assigned to these sea billets.

+Timeline of women in the United States Navy

 Careers

 In the navy, women are currently eligible to serve in all ratings.
 In 2013 Leon Panetta removed the U.S. military's ban on women serving in combat, overturning a 1994 rule prohibiting women from being assigned to smaller ground combat units.
 Panetta's decision gave the U.S. military services until January 2016 to seek special exceptions if they believed any positions must remain closed to women.
 The services had until May 2013 to draw up a plan for opening all units to women and until the end of 2015 to actually implement it.
 In December 2015, Defense Secretary Ash Carter stated that starting in 2016 all combat jobs would open to women.

 The former policy set by Congress and the Secretary of Defense, effective 1 October 1994, excluded women from direct ground combat billets in the military, stating: